Mostafa7ahmed/full-stack-E-commerce/README.md

-# Advanced E-Commerce Frontend
+# E-Store E-Commerce Frontend

-A scalable and feature-rich e-commerce frontend built using Angular.
+A scalable and feature-rich e-commerce frontend built using ## Angular.
 This application integrates with a backend API to provide a seamless online shopping experience, offering features like product browsing, cart management, user authentication, and more.

 ## ✨ Features